riocrokite/SAFIRE/README.md

 # SAFIRE
-KSP - Stockalike Adjustment to Fuel, ISRU, Ratios and Engine
+KSP - Stockalike Adjustment to Fuel, ISRU, Ratios and Engines

 SAFIRE mod for KSP by riocrokite

-Stockalike Adjustment to Fuel, ISRU, Ratios and Engines
+# Stockalike Adjustment to Fuel, ISRU, Ratios and Engines

+What does it do?
+It changes several things via MM patches:
 1. Adjust all stock resources (LF/O/Mono/Xenon/Ore) to 1 unit = 1kg.
 2. Rebalance O/F ratio for LFO rocket engines from 1.1:0.9 to 3:1.
 3. Rebalance relative cost of engines, tanks and LF/OX